ha-pu/globaltrends/cran-comments.md

 * Changed time intervals for download functions
 * Added a function to clean up the SQLite file created by the package
 * Adapted functions in line with tidyselect version 1.2.0
+* Adapted functions in line with ggplot2 version 3.4.0
+* Adapted functions in line with dplyr version 1.1.0
 * Facilitated handling of location = "NA - Namibia"
 * Dropped dependency on `WDI` package